islandtechie/100-days-of-code/log.md

 **Today's Progress**: Started building a Fantasy trading app project from a program i am a part.

 **Thoughts:** I am excited about the progress I have made today with reactjs.
 I am overstanding the core concepts and Im really gald.
 I want to finish all the markup by tomorrow so that i can move on to react router with was another challenge with overstanding how it works.

+### Day 6: August 24, 2020

+**Today's Progress**: Worked on Portfolio page for the Trading App.
+Styling to complete

+**Thoughts:** I made go progress.
+I am moving on to react router tomorrow and tune styling as needed.